djagerif/comfort2mqtt/DOCS.md

   Comfort Configuration file, also referred to as the 'CCLX' file to be used for object enrichment EG. Zone Names etc. Place this file in the Home Assistant `_configs/<comfort2mqtt slug>` folder.

-  To upload a file to the `_configs` directory you could use something like [Samba share][samba] Add-on or similar allowing filesystem access to seleced directories on Home Assistant.
+  To upload a file to the `_configs` directory you could use something like [Samba share][samba] Add-on or similar allowing filesystem access to selected directories on Home Assistant.

   [samba]:https://github.com/home-assistant/addons/tree/master/samba